Yellow-browed Seedeater

 Home Alphabetical Maps Taxonomic Links/Resources

 The yellow-browed seedeater is a northeast African endemic.
 It is similar to the streaky seedeater except for the yellow supercilium, face and necklace.
-It is uncommon and seen at mid- and low altitude forest edges in western Tanzania.
-The upper photos were taken at Ibaga-Makete (4-09).
-The left middle photo was taken in Mufindi (1-16), courtesy of Per Holmen; the right middle, in Kidabaga (4-08), courtesy of Michael Poulsen; the lower (Kitulo, 1-17), courtesy of Florence Holmen.
+It is uncommon and seen at mid and low altitude forest edges in western Tanzania.
+The upper photos were taken at Ibaga-Makete.
+The left 2nd row photo was taken in Mufindi, courtesy of Per Holmen; the right 2nd row, in Kidabaga, courtesy of Michael Poulsen; the 3rd row, Mufindi, courtesy of Isaac Kilusu; the lower, Kitulo, courtesy of Florence Holmen.

 Last page